As 2021 comes to a close, the conversation around housing across North...Read more

 One of the strongest indicators of future payment security is to look at past payment history.
 Unfortunately past payment history in the rental world is either inaccessible or unreliable.

 In a perfect world you would be able to view someone’s credit file and confirm that they were able to pay their rent on time in rental properties they have previously lived in.
 Unfortunately, rental payment information is not shared with the credit bureaus so a landlord has to look for other sources to figure out if the tenant has a good rental payment track record.

-When you have a good tenant who is interested in your property you want to move as quickly as possible or risk losing the tenant to another rental.
+When you have a good tenant who is interested in your property, you want to move as quickly as possible or risk losing the tenant to another rental.
 A recent Naborly customer poll showed that only 1 in every 5 reference calls result in a connection on the first try.
-The remaining went to voicemail and required follow-ups slowing down the approval process.
+The remaining went to voicemail and required follow-ups slowing down the entire process.

-Tenant’s are motivated to ensure that their previous landlord gives them a positive review.
-Rather than taking the chance of their previous landlord mentioning late payments or noise complaints, it is common practice for tenants to provide the contact information of a friend or family member will then provide them with a glowing reference.
-Since the tenant is providing the details of their past rental and landlord contact, it is very difficult to verify the identity of the person who you are calling or trust the information they provide as truthful.
+Tenants are motivated to ensure that their previous landlord gives them a positive review.
+Rather than taking the chance of their previous landlord mentioning late payments or noise complaints, many tenants provide the contact information of a friend or family member instead.
+Since the tenant is providing the landlord's contact information, it is very difficult to verify the identity of the person you are calling or trust the information they provide as truthful.

-Until verified rental history data is democratized, landlords should be focused on the verifiable information about a tenant.
-Naborly Reports help landlords understand if a prospective tenant is a good fit to their rental property and can afford the agreed upon rent with their verified monthly cash flow without ever picking up a phone.
+Until verified rental history data is democratized, landlords and property owners should be focused on the verifiable information about a tenant.
+The Naborly Report helps landlords understand if a prospective tenant is a good fit for their rental property and can afford the agreed-upon rent with their verified monthly cash flow without ever picking up a phone.